Grammatical Error Correction for Low-Resource Languages: The Case of Zarma: Data

 \subsection{Human-Annotated Data}

-The second dataset was curated by human annotators proficient in Zarma.
-They introduced grammatical and logical errors (LG)---more details about this errors type can be found in Section \ref{lg description}---into Zarma sentences and provided justifications for each alteration.
-This dataset exposes the models to a broader array of error types---particularly LG errors---and their corresponding corrections, enhancing the models' capacity to generalize and accurately correct unseen texts in Zarma, especially in zero-shot or few-shot learning scenarios.
+The human-annotated dataset was curated by native Zarma speakers who introduced logical and grammatical (LG) errors into Zarma sentences and provided justifications for each alteration.
+This dataset exposes the models to a broader array of error types---particularly logical errors---and their corresponding corrections, enhancing the models' capacity to generalize and accurately correct unseen texts in Zarma.
 An example from the human-annotated dataset is shown in Table~\ref{zarma-dataset-modification}